alfonsrv/impf-botpy/docs/ALERTS.md

 ## Telegram

-⚠ Telegram integration can only send alerts and cannot receive any SMS codes to automatically fill in yet.
+⚠ Telegram Bots will only read the LATEST message in the chat (not older than 120 seconds)

 1. Visit [BotFather](https://t.me/botfather) and send `/start`